 The schools will not provide insurance, so you will be signed up for international medical and accident insurance through Greenheart Travel.
-The cost of the insurance for the year is included in the program fee.
+The cost of the insurance for 6 months is included in the program fee.

 Do I need a TEFL/TESOL certification?